 | Saturday | Rest |

-Try different equipment that targets the same muscle in slightly different ways.
-Most muscle groups can be trained with several machines or variations, and you’ll naturally prefer some more than others.
-Over time, you’ll figure out what feels best and what helps you get the work done consistently.
+I experimented with different equipment that trains the same muscles in slightly different ways.
+Most muscle groups can be worked with several machines or variations, and I naturally like some more than others.
+Over time, I figured out what feels best for me and what helps me stay consistent.

-Whatever you choose, practice proper form first with little to no weight.
-If you’re unsure how a machine or movement is supposed to look, watch a quick video and copy the setup and motion.
-Once your form is solid, start adding weight slowly and give your body time to condition and adapt.
+No matter what I use, I always start by practicing proper form with little to no weight.
+If I am unsure how a machine or movement should look, I will watch a quick video and copy the setup and motion.
+Once my form feels solid, I add weight slowly and give my body time to condition and adapt.

-A simple starting target is 3 sets of 8 reps for each movement.
-Adjust the weight until you can hit that consistently: if you can do more than 8 reps with good form, add a little weight; if you can’t reach 8, lower it.
-Don’t compare yourself to others or try to lift more just to keep up—focus on what you can do correctly.
+A simple starting goal is three sets of eight reps for each movement.
+I adjust the weight until I can hit that consistently.
+If I can do more than eight reps with good form, I add a little weight.
+If I cannot reach eight, I lower it.
+I do not compare myself to others or try to lift more just to keep up.
+I only focus on what I can do correctly.

 Push (Shoulders / Chest / Triceps)